luciad/typescript-documentation/README.md

     The image it would take would be located at mediaFolder/path/to/img.jpg.

     ## Change tsdocs to your liking

+    ### Logo
+    The logo in the left sidebar can be changed by putting a file logo.* in your provided media folder (* being the extension).

     ### Themes
     To add an existing theme, simply paste its folder in themes/